davidlighty/common-ai/WORKFLOWS.md

             - Session ended at HH:MM (current time).
             ```
         9. Save the finalized session document.
-        10. Confirm finalization: "The session document `[SESSION_NOTES_DIR]/YYYY-MM-DD-session-N.md` has been updated and finalized.
+        10. Confirm finalization: "The session document `[full path to session file, e.g., notes/sessions/YYYY-MM-DD/session-N.md]` has been updated and finalized.
 Ready for the next task when you are!"